lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

       - deploy
 ```

-The "weekly" workflow has been given a "triggers" map, where we have defined a single [schedule-based trigger](https://circleci.com/docs/2.0/configuration-reference/#schedule).
+The "weekly" workflow has a "triggers" map, where we have defined a single [schedule-based trigger](https://circleci.com/docs/2.0/configuration-reference/#schedule).
 The "cron" property of our first schedule is a cron-like string which says to fire on the 0th minute of the 10th hour of any day or month on Mondays.
 Keep in mind that times are in GMT.

 # 7. Configure SSH Keys and Hosts